liulei6696/csye6225-spring2019/README.md

 Service level:

 1.testSignup function:
-Create database and table with attributes of username(VARCHAR) and password(VARCHAR), run the test.
+Create database and table user with attributes of username(VARCHAR) and password(VARCHAR), run the test.
 If four assertion functions satisfy, this test passes.

 2.testLogin function:
-Create database and table with attributes of username(VARCHAR) and password(VARCHAR), run the test.
+Create database and table user with attributes of username(VARCHAR) and password(VARCHAR), run the test.
 If one assertion function satisfies, this test passes.

 3.nameValidation function:
 Run the test.
 If four assertion functions satisfy, this test passes.